 The usage-based pricing model can help you acquire customers with fluctuating usage needs.
 That’s particularly important given the economic headwinds we’re facing this year.

 The usage-based, or pay-as-you-go, pricing model has been especially popular among cloud service providers.
-It then started making its way into SaaS conference discussions, and soon afterward, more SaaS players adopted it.
+It then started making its way into SaaS conference discussions, and soon afterwards, more SaaS players adopted it.
 In fact, 56% of SaaS companies were charging usage-based pricing models in 2022.
 That’s an increase from 27% back in 2018.

 Shopify has already introduced usage-based pricing models, among others.
-It offers its clients modular pricing based on component usage.
+It offers clients modular pricing based on component usage.

 Why is this preference popular?
 It’s a flexible option allowing customers to explore how to use your company’s services naturally without spending more money than they need to.
 This can be a game changer, especially if you notice that price is an important factor among your target customers.